-- The demand for smart fabrics is rapidly growing.
+Another disruptor for the fashion industry has been the smart fabrics trend.
+And the demand for smart fabrics is rapidly growing.
 As the new report Fabrics Manufacturing Market Global Briefing 2018 explains, the growing use of smart fabrics in various industries, including fashion, healthcare, sports and the military is driving this demand.
 If you’re a fashion strategist, marketer or executive, this report may prove quite enlightening.

-- Game changers at the Munich Fabric Start trade show.
 Meanwhile, the Munich Fabric Start 2018 gave textile traditionalists a taste of the future.
 FashionNerd reports directly from the scene some of the most intriguing fashion game-changers involving smart fabrics and digital fashion boards.
 Be sure to check them out!